chrisvwn/Rnightlights/README.md

 ## Performance enhancements
 Some performance enhancements are available to speed up processing speeds and they fall into 2 classes:

-a.
-Parallel processing: The most straightforward way to speed up processing is by increasing the number of CPU cores used to process the raster data.
+a. **Parallel processing**: The most straightforward way to speed up processing is by increasing the number of CPU cores used to calculate the zonal statistics.
 By default only one CPU core is used.
-This option is available out of the box and is enabled by setting the `numCores` package option e.g. to process in parallel across 4 CPU cores run `pkgOptions(numCores=4)` before processing.
+This option is available out of the box and is enabled by setting the `numCores` package option e.g. to process in parallel across 4 CPU cores run `pkgOptions(extractMethod="rast", numCores=4)` before processing.
+Note numCores is only used when `pkgOptions(extractMethod="rast")` which is the default.

-b.
-GDAL: The GDAL tools provide tools that are often much faster than the usual processing workflow.
+b. **GDAL**: The GDAL tools provide tools that are often much faster than the usual processing workflow.
 For example, zonal statistics can be calculated much faster using GDAL than looping over sub-polygons even with a number of CPUs in parallel.
 GDAL tools are provided by the `rgdal` and `gdalUtils` packages, however, they require the GDAL software to be installed in the operating system.
+GDAL can be enabled at 2 stages:
+    i)  when cropping rasters by setting `pkgOptions(cropMaskMethod="gdal"")` and ii) when calculating zonal stats by setting `pkgOptions(extractMethod='gdal')`

 ### Example